 Under public pressure, Pleasant Night Inn owners bar sex offenders from West Carthage hotel

 Jun.
-19—WEST CARTHAGE — The owners of the Pleasant Night Inn have said they no longer wish to house registered sex offenders.
+20—WEST CARTHAGE — The owners of the Pleasant Night Inn have said they no longer wish to house registered sex offenders.

-In a letter to the Jefferson County Department of Social Services, to which the Inn provides rooms for the housing of people in its emergency housing programs, owner Pratesh R. Patel requested that no registered sex offenders be placed in the hotel.
+In a letter to the Jefferson County Department of Social Services, for which the Inn provides rooms to house people in emergency housing programs, owner Pratesh R. Patel requested that no registered sex offenders be placed in the hotel.

 Other residents of the motel, all seemingly placed by DSS and listing the hotel as their residence, have been charged with sex offenses before placement or while living at the hotel.

-In an interview last week, Mayor Burto had said that he was growing frustrated with the length of time it was taking for the county to come up with a solution.
-The mayor approached the county Legislature on Tuesday, along with Champion town Councilman Matthew T. Gump, with legislation that would have stopped DSS's placement of sex offenders at the hotel.
+In an interview last week, Mayor Burto said that he was growing frustrated with the length of time it was taking for the county to come up with a solution.
+The mayor approached the county legislature on Tuesday, along with Champion Town Councilor Matthew T. Gump, with legislation that would have stopped DSS's placement of sex offenders at the hotel.

 "The unfortunate thing is, after they again refused to help us, two major incidents happened, and now we have victims of a sexual offense dealing with it," he said.

-On Sunday, Mayor Burto said he was happy to see the owner implement their own policy barring sex offenders from the hotel, after public pressure and even a small protest outside the hotel itself.
+On Sunday, Mayor Burto said he was happy to see the owner implement an internal policy barring sex offenders from the hotel, after public pressure and even a small protest outside the hotel.

-Mr. Burto said he will continue his pressure on the county Board of Legislators to ensure the county honors Mr. Patel's new policy.
+Mayor Burto said he will continue his pressure on county legislators to ensure the county honors Mr. Patel's new policy.

 "We must also make sure they keep their commitment to a background check, any open cases that have not yet went to court and other violent crimes be considered a red flag and not placed at the Pleasant Night Inn," he said.